 - It is comparatively faster than searching arrays and lists.

-- With hashing in data structure, you can control the space by picking the speed of retrieval.
+- With it in data structure, you can control the space by picking the speed of retrieval.
 You can also control the speed by picking the amount of space for the hash table instead of the former case.

 Shall We Wrap Up?